 church reopening procedures

-Following please find guidelines for joining us this coming Sunday, the phase-in schedule, and steps we will be taking to better protect our members and visitors.
+Following please find guidelines for joining us this coming Sunday.

 returning to gathering together